knalli/aoc2018/Readme.md

 # Advent of Code 2018 Solutions
-Welcome to the solutions of [Advent Of Code](http://adventofcode.com) 2018 (AOC 2018).
+Welcome to my solutions of [Advent Of Code](http://adventofcode.com) 2018 (AOC 2018).

 A huge thanks to @topaz and his team for providing this great service.

 ## Disclaimer
-This are my personal solutions of the Advent Of Code (AOC) 2018.
-This code is *not indented* to be perfect in any kind of area.
+These are my personal solutions of the Advent Of Code (AOC) 2018.
+The code is *not indented* to be perfect in any kind of area.
 This year, my personal competition was to learn more about Go.
-This snippets are here for everyone learning more, too.
+These snippets are here for everyone learning more, too.

 If you think, there is a piece of improvement: Go to the code, fill a PR and we are all happy.
 Share the knowledge.

 ## Structure
-The AOC contains 24 days with at least one puzzle/question per day.
+The AOC contains 24 days with at least one puzzle/question per day (mostly there are two parts).

 * Base path is the root folder.
 * Each day has has sub module named `day01`, `day02` until `day24`.